ezsystems/commerce-documentation/docs/guide/product_description/addons_and_plugins.md

 ### Voucher

-Discount or value vouchers can easily be created in the shop back end.
+Discount or value vouchers can easily be created in the shop backend.
 A voucher contains discount conditions like minimum basket value or discountable products.
-Create individual vouchers that are valid a given number of times for a certain time period or personalized vouchers that are only valid once.
+Create individual vouchers that are valid for a given number of uses, or for a set time period, or personalized vouchers that are only valid for one-time use.

 - Easy creation of vouchers in the back end
 - Different types of vouchers available